loerac/cat-feeder/task.md

 # All
 - [ ] loera - 007: Create a logger for both the machine and app
   * [ ] It should rollover any existing logs and then create a new log
-    > Currently have the machine logs completed, still working on the app portion
-- [ ] loera - 008: Update the configuration to install what is needed and where executables/logs should be stored in
+- [ ] 008: Update the configuration to install what is needed and where executables/logs should be stored in
+- [ ] loera - 011: Create a method sharing common variables between the app and machine
+  * In TID007, both of them use the file name "/tmp/cat-feeder.log", this should be shared instead of written in both of them

 # Machine
 - [x] loera - 001: Monitor the time